 03 of 07

 Linking the Pacific and the Atlantic oceans via the narrow isthmus of Panama and via the Caribbean Sea, the Panama Canal is a testament to human industriousness.
-Started in 1880, the canal took more than 30 years to complete and cost the lives of 22,000 workers, but has remained a key shipping conduit for more than a century, providing the only passage between the two great oceans other than circling Cape Horn.
+Started in 1880, the canal took more than 30 years to complete and cost the lives of 22,000 workers.
+It has remained a key shipping conduit for more than a century, providing the only passage between the two great oceans other than circling Cape Horn.
 Today, about 40 cargo and cruise ships make the nine-hour passage through the 48-mile canal each day, passing through two sets of locks and 17 artificial lakes.

 04 of 07

 Old Havana (La Habana Vieja), Cuba, recognized as a UNESCO World Heritage site, includes the ancient core of the port city founded in 1519.
-The historic district contains about 3,000 buildings, including old Spanish forts, the 1748 Cathedral of San Cristobal, and the famous Malecon seaside promenade and sea wall on the city's north side.
+The historic district contains about 3,000 buildings, including old Spanish forts, the 1748 Cathedral of San Cristobal, and the famous Malecon seaside promenade and seawall on the city's north side.
 Many of Old Havana's baroque and neoclassical buildings have survived the centuries despite long neglect.
 Ernest Hemingway frequented Le Bodeguita del Medio bar in Old Havana, and visitors can still get a mojito or a Cristal beer there.Continue to 5 of 7 below.

 05 of 07